 - Finish the process following the on-screen guidelines.

-- Lastly, reboot Windows 10 and try running Minecraft.
+- Lastly, reboot Windows 10 or 11 and try running Minecraft.